Support & Intervention Services

 - Understanding the Pennsylvania's Crime Victim's Bill of Rights

-Where is the Office of Victim Support & Intervention Services located?
+Where is the Office of Support & Intervention Services located?

-Victim Support and Intervention Services, a service of the Office of Counseling & Health, is located in the Creese Student Center, Suite 215.
-VSIS offers a secure environment where individuals can feel comfortable and safe.
-VSIS is centrally located on campus and is easily accessible to students, faculty and staff, while guaranteeing the privacy of individuals seeking our services.
+Support and Intervention Services, a service of the Office of Counseling & Health, is located in the Creese Student Center, Suite 215.
+SIS offers a secure environment where individuals can feel comfortable and safe.
+SIS is centrally located on campus and is easily accessible to students, faculty and staff, while guaranteeing the privacy of individuals seeking our services.

 Who can use these services?

-Students, Faculty, or Staff members can contact VSIS if they have been a victim of or impacted by a crime, physical trauma, or significant injury and require support or intervention services.
+Students, Faculty, or Staff members can contact SIS if they have been a victim of or impacted by a crime, physical trauma, or significant injury and require support or intervention services.

 For crisis counseling / emergencies to reach an on call counselor after regular business hours please call 215-416-3337.